evidanary/tmux-greppage/README.md

 set -g @plugin 'evidanary/tmux-greppage'
 ```

 Hit `Prefix + I` to fetch and source the plugin.
-You should now be able to use
+You should now be able to use the plugin!

-the plugin!
+**NOTE**: To update your plugin hit `Prefix + U`.
+This project is expected to go through heavy changes, so periodic updates may be necessary.

 # Configuration
 You can set the following options in the ~/.tmux.conf file to customize.